naqeeb/naqeeb/README.md

 ## Naqeeb Memon -- @naqeeb 👋
-My name is Naqeeb and I am a Sr. Director of Engineering at Mediaocean, a media management platform for advertisers (i.e. agencies and brands).
-I oversee the integration of all Digital Advertising platforms.

-## Bio
 - I am an enabler of team leads and individual contributors
-- I am formerly a full-stack developer (JS).
-Specifically, I specialized on the back-end (Python)
+- I was formerly a full-stack developer (JS/Python).
+I specialized on the back-end (Python)
 - I still enjoy coding and architecting :)

 <!--